George Shaw Wheeler: Soviet espionage

-In 1945, the FBI determined that "George S. Wheeler" of Vienna, Virginia (a suburb on Washington, DC), was George Shaw Wheeler of the NLRB.
+In 1945, the FBI determined that "George S. Wheeler" of Vienna, Virginia (a suburb of Washington, DC), was George Shaw Wheeler of the NLRB.

 Defection

 In October 1945, Wheeler appeared before the Civil Service Commission Rating Board in Washington, DC.
 Shortly before, he had been declared ineligible for government employment because he had "followed the Communist line from before 1939".
 However, another associate of Sidney Hillman named David A. Morse testified for Wheeler, who returned to duty in Germany.
 By early 1947, Jay Lovestone asked General Lucius D. Clay to have Wheeler eased out.

 According to Reed College, "When his contract was not renewed in 1946, he and his family moved to Czechoslovakia to find work.
 There, he wrote his first book".

 On July 9, 1947, US Representative George Anthony Dondero publicly questioned the "fitness" of United States Secretary of War Robert P. Patterson for failing to ferret out Communist infiltrators in his department.
 The cause for concern arose from what Dondero called his lack of ability to "fathom the wiles of the international Communist conspiracy" and to counteract them with "competent personnel".
 Dondero cited ten government personnel in the War Department who had Communist backgrounds or leanings: Colonel Bernard Bernstein, Russell A. Nixon, Abraham L. Pomerantz (lawyer who defended Valentin A. Gubitchev in Coplon Case), Josiah E. DuBois Jr., Richard Sasuly, George Shaw Wheeler, Heinz Norden, Max Lowenthal, and Allan Rosenberg (member of Lowenthal's staff).
 Dondero stated, "It is with considerable regret that I am forced to the conclusion the Secretary Patterson falls short of these standards."

 In September 1947, Wheeler's was the chief name in the press noted as "the latest victim of the apparent housecleaning is George S. Wheeler".

 On October 15, 1947, Dondero responded by letter to the editor to an unsigned editorial dated October 5 in The Washington Post entitled "Trial by Whimsy".
 Dondero asked "to reopen the entire unsavory record of the case of George Shaw Wheeler".
 He expressed desire "to make public the record of this entire proceeding regardless of whom it may involve".